peteroupc/peteroupc.github.io/random.md

 <a id=Advice_for_New_Programming_Language_APIs></a>
 ## Advice for New Programming Language APIs

-Wherever possible, existing libraries and techniques that already meet the requirements for unpredictable-random and statistical-random RNGs should be used.
+Wherever possible, applications should use existing libraries and techniques that already meet the requirements for unpredictable-random and statistical-random RNGs.
 For example&mdash;
 - an unpredictable-random implementation can&mdash;
     - read from the `/dev/urandom` and/or `/dev/random` devices in most Unix-based systems (using the `open` and `read` system calls where available),
     - call the `getentropy` method on OpenBSD, or